What Is a Nevis LLC?

 Some Nevis management companies are receptive to the appointment of a U.S. person as asset manager.
 The U.S. person is appointed as a co-manager with the authority to make investment decisions regarding LLC financial assets.

-Important: Transferring assets to a Nevis LLC can sometimes be attacked as a fraudulent conveyance.
+Important: We advise our clients that transferring assets to a Nevis LLC can sometimes be attacked as a fraudulent conveyance.

 Nevis LLC vs. Cook Islands LLC